 Keto Diet Meal Plan for Diabetics

-The main idea of this diet is to follow a of low-carb, high-fat, moderate-protein meal plan.
-In conditions of carbohydrate deficiency, the body is forced to look for other sources of energy.
-The liver begins to convert fatty acids into ketone bodies, which become fuel for the brain and cells, hence the body burns fat and uses it as main source of energy.
+The main idea of this diet is to follow a low-carb, high-fat, moderate-protein meal plan.
+In conditions of carbohydrate deficiency, the body is forced to look for other energy sources.

 Keto Diet Meal Plan for Diabetics – Content and Main Ingredients

-There are some high-fat foods that can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole fat dairy products, which include sour cream, greek yoghurt, butter, cream, cheese.
+Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole-fat dairy products, which include sour cream, greek yogurt, butter, cream, and cheese.

 All these promising results can be achieved if you follow a balanced meal plan

 Please make sure to receive a consultation from your physician before making significant changes to your diet.

 Scrambled eggs with spinach and asparagus